GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

-Since the optimized opacity map can precisely identify regions affected by the generated objects (i.e., white regions in Fig.~\ref{fig:pipeline} bottom right), using it for guiding composition is beneficial for unchanged scene context preservation.
-Moreover, the composition process occurs on the outputs of NeRF, which means that our rendering pipeline is not affected by NeRF methods used for scene pre-training, making our rendering pipeline a plug-and-play and compatible with NeRF of arbitrary representations.
+The opacity map, obtained after optimizing $F(\theta_o)$, precisely delineates the regions corresponding to the generated objects (shown as white regions in \cref{fig:pipeline} bottom right).
+Utilizing this map to guide the composition process is beneficial for preserving the unchanged content of the scene.
+Additionally, although the composition occurs in the image space, occlusions are effectively handled by comparing the depth values of the scene and the object in 3D space as shown in Eq.~\eqref{equ:opacity}.
+Finally, the compositional rendering also ensures that our generation pipeline is unaffected by the methods used for scene pre-training, making it a plug-and-play solution compatible with various 3D scene representations.